 Finally, one of the most important aspects to think about when choosing your perfect group platform is security and privacy.
 Today, our digital footprints are larger than ever and being able to reliably ensure the security of your members’ personal data is crucial to keeping their trust and ensuring that your group is a safe space for all members.

-We built our own platform for managing groups that meets all of these needs and more.
+We built our own platform for managing a group online that meets all of these needs and more.
 If you are looking for an accessible, simple, fast, and secure platform for your group profile, you can register for Go2s here, or to learn how to configure your page.

 Once you’ve selected a platform for managing a group online, you’re ready to build out your profile by registering it, inputting your group information, uploading a profile picture, and finally…

 This process is also known as “onboarding” your membership.
 Plan out a group message, perhaps one attached to a newsletter or similar piece of regular communication, that includes a link to the new profile and instructions for signup.
 Make sure that links to this new community are available wherever your membership interacts with other group members.